 Running SpiffWorkflow Locally with Docker

-In this article (and accompanying video) you will create and run your first executable SpiffWorkflow diagram.
-We’ll be using a brand new open source application called SpiffArena that wraps the SpiffWorkflow library in an easier to use interface that provides a host of important tools.
-Let’s get started and you can see for yourself …
+In this article (and accompanying video), you will create and run your first executable SpiffWorkflow diagram.
+We’ll be using a brand new open source application called SpiffArena that wraps the SpiffWorkflow library in an easier-to-use interface that provides a host of important tools.
+Let’s get started and you can see for yourself…

 Video Instructions